afaqmvirk/comp3005-final-project/README.md

 ### Notes

 - Ensure `.env` is present before launching; otherwise the app will raise an error on startup.
-- If you change schema or seed data, re-run `docs/database_creation.txt` against your database.
+- Use `python app/main.py --reset` to rebuild and seed the database for tests.
+- `docs/database_creation.txt` is optional and kept for documentation/deliverables.
-- Sample admin/trainer credentials are provided in the seed data (see `docs/database_creation.txt`).
+- Sample admin/trainer credentials are provided in the seed data.
 - See `report.pdf` for additional information.